 “This finding erodes the media’s informative value because journalists cultivate a specific knowledge about politics that fosters political alienation rather than helping citizens make rational decisions based on substantive information,” the author writes.
 Framing politics as a game to be won “inhibits the development of an informed citizenship because the public is mostly familiar with the political rivalries instead of actually knowing what the substantive debate is about.”

-Another key finding: Strategic news coverage hurts news outlets’ reputations.
+Another important discovery: Strategic news coverage hurts news outlets’ reputations.
 People exposed to it “are more critical of news stories and consider them to be less credible, interesting, and of low quality,” Zoizner explains.
 “Strategic coverage will continue to be a part of the news diet but in parallel will lead citizens to develop higher levels of cynicism and criticism not only toward politicians but also toward the media.”

 News Coverage of the 2016 Presidential Primaries: Horse Race Reporting Has Consequences